eulerhermesresearch/EulerHermesResearch/README.md

 # EulerHermesResearch

-EulerHermesResearch APK This is the code source for the old Euler Hermes Research Android application version 3.0, Euler Hermes APK is free of use a new version without mupdf-android-viewer-old code is available on the play store
+EulerHermesResearch APK This is the code source for the old Euler Hermes Research Android application version 3.0, Euler Hermes APK is free of use, a new version without mupdf-android-viewer-old code is available on the play store

 LICENSE
 =======